TAYA00/obsidian/Schnittstelle Rechner.md

 the first things you find in notion and in notes of your phone

+`Npm run build`  - this will me compiled in dist folder
+> [!IMPORTANT]
+    > Make a old version backup of previous program on your computer from Filezilla in website server

+Go to `index.html` in dist project folder and copy path from original index.html so it will be like in Fazilla
+%% everything before /js… and /css…%%

+Drag and drop all files from local git folder in Filezilla server and push „Überschreiben“

 Last notes
 afer you will write the whole algirithm